Books Like Lessons in Chemistry

 I’m not generally a huge non-fiction reader unless the topic is of particular interest to me.
 Having seen the Imitation Game and read quite a few non-fiction books about coding in war times, I thought this one would be interesting and it did not disappoint.
 I loved finding out about the trials and tribulations of the real-life heroes of the war that we rarely hear about.

-Find this book in: Good Nonfiction Books for Beginners / Books like Lessons in Chemistry / Books about WWII / Books about Female Spies
+Find this book in: Good Nonfiction Books for Beginners / Books like Lessons in Chemistry / Books about WWII / Books about Female Spies / Books About Women in STEM / Books Like The Alice Network

 This nonfiction old Hollywood book sheds light on the talent of Disney’s pioneering female animators and the struggles they faced in a male-dominated field.
-I loved learning about these incredible women – like Mary Blair who created the art for the “It’s a Small World” ride.
+I loved learning about these incredible women – like Mary Blair who created the art for the “It’s a Small World” ride. ⁣

 I was appalled by the disparate treatment female in the animation field received, but I was also impressed by their gumption.
 The author does a tremendous job of showing their struggles but also how these women shaped animation as we know it.
 I was heartened to see just how far they have come.
-The book ends with Frozen and you can see the studio’s growth.
+The book ends with Frozen and you can see the studio’s growth.⁣

 I loved reading about these women and how they shaped animation!
 I am a huge Disney fan, so everything about this intrigues me.
 I was equally upset by the struggles these talented women had to endure strictly because they were women (although I shouldn’t have been shocked).

-My first celebrity chef memoir was not at all what I was expecting and I loved it!
-I found myself thinking of Erin as a friend while reading this story.
+My first celebrity chef memoir was not at all what I was expecting and I loved it! ⁣I found myself thinking of Erin as a friend while reading this story.
 I rooted for her, cried with her, and had so many food cravings it bordered on ridiculous.
-How can you not want to eat the delicious concoctions described on the page?
+How can you not want to eat the delicious concoctions described on the page?⁣

 I was not anticipating that this would be a story about redemption, finding inner strength, and perseverance, but that’s what it was.
 Erin clawed her way to the top of the restaurant game only to find herself at rock bottom.
-Then, she did it again.
+Then, she did it again. ⁣ It’s a story of a mother’s love, a woman overcoming addiction, and a damn good cook who finds herself planting roots where she least expected it.⁣

 I hope someday that I will be able to eat in her famed kitchen if just to have wine recommended by her mom and see her surrounded by the love of her kitchen family.
-I could not think of a better book for our list of books similar to Lessons in Chemistry.

 Celebrity Books Club Books Like Lessons in Chemistry

-Remarkably Bright Creatures by Shelby Van Pelt
+Remarkably Bright Creatures

-May 2022 Read with Jenna Book Club Pick
+More info: May 2022 Read with Jenna Book Club Pick

+I haven’t read a novel with as much heart as this one in quite some time.
 Elderly, recently widowed Tova loves her job cleaning the aquarium in town in the quiet of the night, especially because of her fondness for Marcellus, the octopus.
 She finds solace in the aquarium as it makes her feel closer to her son, Erik – a marine life lover – who disappeared on a boat when he was 18.

 But when she hurts herself and is unable to return to work at full capacity, she grows close with her replacement, Cameron, a young man who newly arrived in town looking for his birth mother.